SUBMISSION PERIOD HAS ENDED -- Stay tuned for more information about the art exhibition in Paris

 Learn to stitch edges and corners and how to manage color changes and tension.
 For details and close-up photos, see the Pixie Square pattern page.

 This project combines traditional artistic crafting with modern scientific and mathematical methods, and invites community members from the crafting and mathematical communities to participate together.
 The artwork explores rule-based pattern generators in the fiber arts, with a modified classical crochet technique that accommodates detailed, pixellated motifs generated from two-dimensional cellular automata.
-The finished work will be a large square wall hanging that measures approximately 200x200 centimeters, comprised of one hundred crocheted 16-centimeter granny squares created by crafters, artists, and mathematicians.
+The finished work will be comprised of more than one hundred crocheted 6-inch granny squares created by crafters, artists, and mathematicians.

 The purpose of this artwork is not to illustrate cellular automata; rather, it is to leverage mathematics as a design tool, in a partnership between human creativity and algorithmic structures that creates a beautiful and cohesive artistic work.

-This project has been submitted for consideration to the Création, entre arts et mathématiques exhibition at Maison Poincaré which will be on display in Paris, France from April-July 2026.
-Decisions for this exhibition will be made in September.
-If accepted to the exhibit, this work will need to be completed by March 2026, and so all contributed squares should be submitted and mailed in by the end of January, 2026.
+This project has been ACCEPTED(!) to the Création, entre arts et mathématiques exhibition at Maison Poincaré which will be on display in Paris, France from April-July 2026.

 Do I have to use a specific type of yarn?

-Yes, to have a square included in the artwork you do have to use a specific brand and color of yarn; see the Pixie Square Crochet Pattern for details.
+Yes, to have a square included in the artwork you do have to use a specific brand and color of yarn (Malabrigo Rios -- variegated preferred if possible -- with Ivory as the light color); see the Pixie Square Crochet Pattern for more specific details.
 Of course, you can also use the free motif generator and free crochet pattern for your own projects with yarn of your choosing.

 Can I crochet more than one square for the project?